teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 <p class="big-text"><em>"The probability of successfully navigating an asteroid field is approximately 3,720 to 1."</em> -- C3PO</p>

-Atari made the original Asteroids game, and Amusement World made a knockoff called Meteors.
-Atari was not amused and sued for copyright infringement.
+In this case, Atari made the original Asteroids game and Amusement World made a knockoff called Meteors.
+Atari was not amused and it sued for copyright infringement.

-Copyright never protects "ideas", it can only protect the "creative expression" of an idea.
-In comparing Asteroids to Meteors, the judge found 22 similarities.
-He decided that the "defendants based their game on plaintiff's copyrighted game; to put it bluntly, defendants took plaintiff's idea.
-However, the copyright laws do not prohibit this."
+The judge compared Asteroids to Meteors and found 22 similarities.
+He decided that the "defendants based their game on plaintiff's copyrighted game; **to put it bluntly, defendants took plaintiff's idea.
+However, the copyright laws do not prohibit this.**"

 The 22 similarities involved the graphics, game mechanics and sound.
 According to the judge, they were all part of the unprotectable "idea" of a "a video game in which a player fights his way through space rocks and enemy spaceships."

-The court also noted 9 differences, which seem to mainly involve the more advanced graphics in Meteors.
-Here are some examples of the differences:
+The court also noted 9 **differences**.
+Here are some examples:

 - Meteors is in color, while Asteroids is in black and white.
 The symbols for rocks and spaceships in Meteors are shaded to appear three-dimensional, unlike the flat, schematic figures in Asteroids.